-Schools have remained open to some pupils since 23 March, welcoming more pupils back from 1 June.
+Schools have remained open to some pupils since 23 March 2020, welcoming more pupils back from 1 June 2020.
 Schools should therefore have already assessed the risks and implemented proportionate control measures to limit the transmission of coronavirus (COVID-19) for a limited number of pupils.

 From the initial lock-down, Pitsford School remained open to the children of key workers and for vulnerable children.
-From 1 June, pupils in the Junior School returned to school and, for the last two weeks of term, pupils in Years 10 and 12 also returned to Pitsford School for some face to face contact before the end of term.
+From 1 June 2020, pupils in the Junior School returned to school and, for the last two weeks of term, pupils in Years 10 and 12 also returned to Pitsford School for some face to face contact before the end of the summer term.

 Control measures were already in place for the above and risk assessments were performed.
-These have formed the basis for the September 2020 return to school assessment, supplemented for the 2 July Government guidance.
+These have formed the basis for the September 2020 onwards return to school assessment, supplemented for the 2 July 2020, 15 December 2020, 5 January 2021, 8 March 2021 and 6 April 2021 Government guidance.